MostafaAmin0/MostafaAmin0/README.md

 ### Hi there 👋

-- 🔭 I’m currently Software Engineer and .Net Backend developer Developer
+- 🔭 I’m currently .Net Backend developer Developer who seeks to learn DevOps and AI
 - 🌱 I’m currently learning kubernetes and Docker
 - 👯 I’m looking to collaborate on more and more projects 😅
 - 📫 How to reach me: